snowplow-archive/snowplow.github.com/_posts/2015-11-04-snowplow-objective-c-tracker-0.6.0-released.md

 * Fixed a classname collision with SPUtils and WatchKit.framework, many thanks to [Jason][iamjason] ([#228][228])
 * Updated a deprecated function use for iOS 8, many thanks to [Jason][iamjason] ([#230][230])

-Aside from bug fixes we have also added the option to use the Tracker from within a `tvOS` application to go with the release of XCode 7.1.
+We have also added the ability to use the Tracker from within a `tvOS` application to go with the release of XCode 7.1.
 Simply add the SnowplowTracker dependency to your podfile as you would normally.

 {% highlight python %}
 pod 'SnowplowTracker', '~> 0.6'